 When that window shattered into 7 billion pieces, a sliver stuck my heart and maybe a sliver is all we ever have?

-It wasn’t that he’d backed the tractor into the auger of the wagon hitched behind him.
+And it wasn’t that he’d backed the tractor into the auger of the wagon hitched behind him.

 It wasn’t even so much that the steel auger had slammed into the full window of the tractor — exploding the glass into a torrent of shards all over our boy, the tractor cab, across the yard.